...

 Step 3: Set Up the Kamado Grill

 Next, place a heat deflector, such as a pizza stone or plate setter.
-Using indirect heat is important when cooking brisket on the Kamado grill.
+Using indirect heat is essential when cooking brisket on the Kamado grill.
 It ensures that no single part of your brisket cooks faster than the rest.

 Step 4: Smoking and Cooking Process